-The Company prepares its financial statements in accordance with IFRS, which requires management to make estimates, judgements and assumptions that management believes are reasonable based upon the information available.
-These estimates, judgements and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
+The Company prepares its financial statements in accordance with IFRS, which requires management to make estimates. judgments and assumptions that management believes are reasonable based upon the information available.
+These estimates, judgments and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Management bases its estimates on historical experience and other assumptions that it believes to be reasonable under the circumstances.
 Management also evaluates its estimates on an ongoing basis.
-The significant accounting policies of First National are described in Note 2 to the Company's annual consolidated financial statements as at December 31, 2020.
+The significant accounting policies of First National are described in Note 2 to the Company's annual consolidated financial statements as at December 31, 2021.
 The policies that First National believes are the most critical to aid in fully understanding and evaluating its reported financial results include the determination of the gains on deferred placement fees and the impact of fair value accounting on financial instruments.

 The Company uses estimates in valuing its gain or loss on the sale of its mortgages placed with institutions earning a deferred placement fee.
-Under IFRS, valuing a gain on deferred placement fees requires the use of estimates to determine the fair value of the retained interest (derived from the present value of expected future cash flows) in the mortgages.
+Under IFRS, valuing a gain on deferred placement fees requires the use of estimates to determine the fair value of the retained interest in the mortgages.
 These retained interests are reflected on the Company's balance sheet as deferred placement fees receivable.
 The key assumptions used in the valuation of gains on deferred placement fees are prepayment rates and the discount rate used to present value future expected cash flows.
 The annual rate of unscheduled principal payments is determined by reviewing portfolio prepayment experience on a monthly basis.
 The Company assumes there is virtually no prepayment on multi-unit residential fixed-rate mortgages.
-Currently there are no deferred placement fees related to single-family mortgages.

 On a quarterly basis, the Company reviews the estimates used to ensure their appropriateness and monitors the performance statistics of the relevant mortgage portfolios to adjust and improve these estimates.
 The estimates used reflect the expected performance of the mortgage portfolio over the lives of the mortgages.
-The method of determining the assumptions underlying the estimates used for the year ended December 31, 2020, continue to be consistent with those used for the year ended December 31, 2019, and the quarters ended September 30, June 30 and March 31, 2020.
+The method of determining the assumptions underlying the estimates used for the year ended December 31, 2021, are consistent with those used for the year ended December 31, 2020, and the quarters ended September 30, June 30 and March 31, 2021.